kirkbowers/natural-contact-form/README.md

 The "Page Guard" features allows you to require that a particular contact form be filled in successfully before displaying the guarded page.
 If direct navigation is attempted, the visitor will either be shown a 404 or be bounced to a different page (likely the home or the contact page), depending on the settings.
 Behind the scenes, this is handled with a cookie.
 The contact form sets the cookie, and if the "thank you" page doesn't find the required cookie, the visitor is redirected.

+## Optional integration with popular Email Service Providers

+If you want to be contacted directly through an opt-in so you can follow up with new subscribers personally, contact forms can be configured to serve as both a "contact me" and an email list sign up.

+Currently MailChimp is supported.
+Other email providers coming soon!